PLANT BIOLOGY AND BIOTECHNOLOGY / Crop Improvement

-Recently we have also developed an interest in how plant microbiomes form and how they are affected upon the arrival of bacterial pathogens.
+We have also developed an interest in how plant microbiomes form and how they are affected upon the arrival of bacterial pathogens.
 We are using two rice diseases as models; rice sheath brown rot caused by Pseudomonas fuscovaginae and rice foot rot caused by Dickeya zeae.
-Interests are whether bacterial pathogens significantly affect microbiomes at the infection sites and if interspecies or interkingodm interactions takes place among microbial members of the microbiota.
+Interests are whether bacterial pathogens significantly affect microbiomes at the infection sites and if interspecies or interkingdom interactions takes place among microbial members of the microbiota.

 Rice sheath rot in Burundi